 This Guidance will govern the use of social media by Participants and will apply irrespective of the terms of any other social media policies that may be in force.

 We recognise that the internet provides a framework and unique opportunities to participate in interactive discussions, exchange information and opinions and experiences on topics using a wide variety of social media.
-Social media refers to a variety of online communications including but not limited to Facebook, Twitter, Instagram, WhatsApp, Tik Tok, You Tube chatrooms and forums, video sharing sites, blogs and wikis.
+‘Social media’ refers to a variety of online communications including but not limited to Facebook, Twitter, Instagram, WhatsApp, Tik Tok, You Tube chatrooms and forums, video sharing sites, blogs and wikis.

 The purpose of this policy is to explain how all Participants should use social media and sets out the standards of behaviour expected of those people.